 This move to diversify your sales channel for your products from its historical reliance on B2B dealers is driven by your need for more product sales.
 One option many are considering is the utilization of a third party reseller.
 If you are considering utilizing a third party reseller for your products as a means to expand B2C sales, don't ever lose sight of how important it is that you develop your own branded B2C channel.
 Third party resellers like Amazon do not provide any data on who purchases your products.

-Knowledge is power, and getting to know the wants and needs of your target audience is key to the success of your e-Commerce website.
+Knowledge is power, and getting to know the wants and needs of your target audience is key to the success of your outdoor industry brands e-Commerce presence.

 Whether you have an existing B2C e-commerce site or need to build one, its never been easier to do so.
 You need a strategy and the tools to build out your omnichannel sales platform.
 It's not bricks and mortar or digital; it's both working together to create sales and customer data you control. (link to subtopic)

 The biggest challenge for an outdoor recreation manufacturer (ORM) in the B2C space is to not just win a first time customer but to turn that person into a loyal customer and brand evangelist.
 As confirmed in a Harvard Business Review, “If you don’t have a means to collect and communicate with them directly, you cannot create and nurture a relationship”.

 The bottom line is that businesses can only exist upon repeat business.
 You cannot create repeat business on Amazon and eBay because all of their branding is designed to reinforce their sales channel and not your brand.
 Ajay Bhalla, a professor at Cass business school in London, says selling on Amazon can be “a race to the bottom unless you have a very unique product”.
 He views many Amazon sellers as the heirs to flea-market traders, who would struggle to create a bricks-and-mortar business.